 The four faces Brahma on top of the front pavilion, Brahma is a Hindu God who you may be familiar with, he sits inside many spirit houses outside hotels, banks and other large establishments, these particular spirit houses are known as San Phra Phroom or San Phra Brahm.

-Wooden sculptures of celestial bodies appear to be flying down the spines of the roof of the Sanctuary of truth.
+Wooden sculptures of celestial bodies appear to be flying down the spines of the roof of the Sanctuary of Truth.

 Don’t forget your camera, like I said earlier this is probably the most beautiful building in Pattaya and is wonderfully photogenic.